njd7425-lab/TransactRead/README.md

 **Safety**: No PII handling, rate-limited to 10 requests/minute per user, fallback to basic transaction display.

+## Prompt

+Gemini Prompt: "Provide a simple 1-2 line summary of this Ethereum transaction: [transaction data]"
+The application sends the entire transaction object as JSON to Gemini 2.0 Flash Experimental model, requesting a concise 1-2 line summary of the blockchain transaction.
+This approach keeps the prompt simple.

 ## Database Schema

 **Users**: Firebase UID, email, creation date